-The proposed rules are like accountancy standards in the other Great Lake states as well as other states throughout the United States.
-According to the National Association of State Boards of Accountancy's National Qualification Appraisal Service, all United States jurisdictions are considered to have requirements that are substantially equivalent to the licensure requirements of the Uniform Accountancy Act (https://nasba.org/licensure/substantialequivalency/).
-The proposed rules are consistent with the standards proposed in the Uniform Accountancy Act and the rules where states regulate the practice of accountancy.
+The proposed rules are like accountancy standards in the other Great Lake states, as well as other states throughout the United States.
+According to the National Association of State Boards of Accountancy's National Qualification Appraisal Service, all United States jurisdictions have requirements that are substantially equivalent to the licensure requirements of the Uniform Accountancy Act (https://nasba.org/licensure/substantialequivalency/).
+Although the state does not have to have rule requirements that are consistent with the Uniform Accountancy Act, however the rule requirements must instead be consistent with state law, which they are, it is useful to note for comparison's sake that the rules follow state law and are also similar to the requirements of surrounding states.